thelbane/Apple-II-Programs/tips-and-tricks.md

-# One- and Two-Liners
+# One- and Two-Liners: Tips & Tricks
-A sort of guide

 ## The Basics